Input Validation

 not ACKto $C$ and $D$.

 $A$ and $B$ believe resharing succeeded, discard their old shares, and migrate to the new committee. $C$ and $D$ believe resharing failed, keep the old shares, and do not save the new shares.
 The honest parties are now split between incompatible old and new committee states.
-Neither honest subset has enough compatible shares to sign without $E$, so the single malicious participant can lock the wallet and blackmail the rest of the committee.
+Neither honest subset has enough compatible shares to sign without $E$, so the single malicious participant can lock the wallet.

 Unauthenticated or Unencrypted Point-to-Point Channels